Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Extremely precise vector tools

-• Perpetual license option is a nice touch
+• Perpetual license option available

-• Excellent format compatibility
+• Excellent format compatibility across the board

 Cons: